1932 Prussian coup d'état: Papen's and Hindenburg's approach

 A center-right government in Prussia consisting of the NSDAP (162 seats) and the Centre Party (67 seats) with a 53% majority was technically possible.
-Together with the 31 seats of the nationalist-conservative German National People's Party (DNVP), this coalition would have had as many as 260 of 423 seats.
+Together with the 31 seats of the nationalist-conservative German National People's Party (DNVP), the coalition would have had as many as 260 of 423 seats.
 Reich Chancellor von Papen sought such a coalition, but the NSDAP claimed power for itself alone.
 On 7 June 1932, Papen, although not formally authorized to do so, asked Hanns Kerrl, president of the state parliament and a member of the NSDAP, to replace the caretaker Prussian government with an elected one, something Kerrl was unable to guarantee due to the failure of coalition negotiations to that point.

 As a result, Papen considered other possibilities.
 The first was to carry out the long-debated Reich reform which would have dissolved or divided Prussia.
-Because this path would have achieved its goal only in the long term, was difficult to accomplish and highly controversial, he favored another option.
+Because such a path would have achieved its goal only in the long term, was difficult to accomplish and highly controversial, he favored another option.
 He planned to appoint a Reich commissioner in place of the previous government and to enforce the new order, if necessary with the help of the Reichswehr.

 For this he had certain precedents.
 Reich President Friedrich Ebert of the SPD had issued a Reich execution (Reichsexekution) – an intervention against an individual state led by the central government to enforce national law – during 1923's German October.
-In the face of democratically elected left-wing governments in Saxony and Thuringia that included the Communist Party of Germany, the forcible removal of the governments had been justified by the fact that peace and order were endangered in the two states.
-There had also been concern about an attempt at a communist revolution – one that was in fact ordered by the Comintern in Moscow.
-After the government of Saxony refused to disarm illegally established workers' militias, a Reich execution had been imposed and carried out.
-Only in Hamburg had the Comintern's order for revolution been fulfilled to any extent.
-There a minor communist uprising that involved fatalities took place, but it was put down by the police.
+In the face of Communist Party participation in democratically elected left-wing governments in Saxony and Thuringia, the forcible removal of the governments had been justified by the fact that peace and order were endangered in the two states.